-Kenjgewin Teg is an Indigenous-owned and governed college in M’Chigeeng on beautiful Manitoulin Island.
-Kenjgewin Teg means “place of knowledge,” and the school was founded 26 years ago to answer the question, “What does ‘education’ really mean for the Indigenous people of Canada?”
+Kenjgewin Teg is an Indigenous-owned and -governed college in M’Chigeeng on beautiful Manitoulin Island.
+Kenjgewin Teg means “place of knowledge,” and the school was founded 27 years ago to answer a question: “What does ‘education’ really mean for the Indigenous people of Canada?”

-The school offers holistic education based on Anishinabek cultural learning and welcomes both Indigenous and non-Indigenous students.
-Students learn from Traditional Knowledge Holders and Anishinabek Elders through various classes, a traditional teaching lodge and confidential, personal guidance.
-The school also serves free nutritious snacks and lunches daily.
+The school offers holistic education based on Anishinabek cultural learning and welcomes Indigenous and non-Indigenous students.
+They learn from Traditional Knowledge Holders and Anishinabek Elders through classes, a traditional teaching lodge and confidential, personal guidance.
+The school serves free nutritious snacks and lunches daily.

 |Size of school||Tuition||Residence offerings|

-- Standalone Programs: Kenjgewin Teg will soon offer and accredit its own certificates, diplomas and degrees; quality assurance requirements will be met under Ontario’s Indigenous Institutes Act.
+- Standalone Programs: Kenjgewin Teg will soon offer and accredit its own certificates, diplomas and degrees; the school is progressing through quality assurance requirements under Ontario’s Indigenous Institutes Act.

 - Anishinabek Skills, Innovation and Research Centre: Students learn trades fundamentals, welding, pre-apprenticeship carpentry and more in this new building.